prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the tracing configuration file for the Thanos sidecar.</p>
+<p>tracingConfigFile defines the tracing configuration file for the Thanos sidecar.</p>
 <p>This field takes precedence over <code>tracingConfig</code>.</p>
 <p>More info: <a href="https://thanos.io/tip/thanos/tracing.md/">https://thanos.io/tip/thanos/tracing.md/</a></p>
 <p>This is an <em>experimental feature</em>, it may change in any upcoming release